0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 Everyone that has received a vote from 2/3s of the committee gets paid an equal share of the fees of the epoch.
 If there are 100 nodes in the [current committee](../pbc-fundamentals/dictionary.md#committee) then your node needs a vote from 66 other nodes each epoch to get paid.

-!!!
-Note "Note"
-    Baker service fees depends on both the performance of the individual node and the level of activity on-chain, meaning the number and size of transactions committed in each epoch.

 ### How staking of MPC tokens work